 - If legally required for compliance purposes, information about relevant and significant litigation or other legal proceedings against you or a third party related to you and interaction with you which may be relevant for antitrust purposes;

-- Other personal data regarding your preferences where it is relevant to legal services that we provide; and/or
+- Other personal data regarding your preferences where it is relevant to legal services that we provide or to evaluate an application for employment; and/or

 - Details of your visits to our premises.